This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

 Also note that the settings for Label color in the view above (View > Use Label Color In >) are set to show in the Binder, Icons, Index cards and Outliner rows.

-Keywords are tags that you attach to a document or folder.
+Keywords are tags you attach to a document or folder.
 You can use them for settings, locations, characters, subject matter… whatever applies to your story.

 One of the more brilliant uses I’ve seen is where someone has used keywords to differentiate between when a character is present in the scene or if they are just being mentioned in the scene.